-U.S. SEC chief says he has not met with Facebook since Libra announcement
+U.S. SEC chief says he has not discussed Libra with Facebook

 U.S. Securities and Exchange Commission Chairman Jay Clayton told Reuters that he has not personally discussed the ambitious project with Facebook since it was announced on June 18 but “was interested” in hearing from the company.

-Facebook’s slow outreach to Clayton underscored challenges the company has had with its Libra rollout in Washington.
+The slow outreach to Clayton from Facebook underscored challenges the company has had with its Libra rollout in Washington.

 Clayton could play a key role in potentially regulating Libra and has taken a critical stance of cryptocurrencies in his time at the SEC.
 He has warned that issuing such currencies often amounts to a securities offering and must comply with key regulations.
 On Tuesday, Clayton said he wanted to learn more about Facebook’s thinking on the matter.